Killer7: Reception and legacy

 Despite its mixed reception, a number of video game publications recognized Killer7s unconventional gameplay and innovative style.
 At GameSpots "Best and Worst of 2005" awards, the game was nominated for Best Story, Best GameCube Game, Most Outrageous Game, Most Gratuitous Use of F------ Swearing, and won Best New Character (Harman Smith) and Most Innovative Game.
 IGN similarly nominated it for Game of the Year, Most Innovative Design, and Best Artistic Design and awarded it Best Adventure Game, Best Story, and Best Game No One Played.
 IGN later named Killer7 the 20th best GameCube game of all time.
 The game had a large presence at the 2005 Nintendo Power Awards, winning Best New Character (Harman Smith).

-In August 2005, Jack Thompson, an activist who campaigns against video games, demanded that the Entertainment Software Rating Board (ESRB) change its rating for Killer7 from "M" (for Mature, ages 17 and up) to "AO" (for Adults Only, ages 18 and up).
+In August 2005, Jack Thompson, an activist who campaigned against video games, demanded that the Entertainment Software Rating Board (ESRB) change its rating for Killer7 from "M" (for Mature, ages 17 and up) to "AO" (for Adults Only, ages 18 and up).
 He cited Casamassina's review of the game at IGN, claiming that "full-blown sex sequences" present in the game would be harmful to minors.
 Casamassina rebutted that the scene in question involved two fully clothed adults and that a similar scene in a film would garner "only a PG-13 or, worst, R-rating".

 Reviewers quickly identified Killer7 as a cult game with limited appeal.
 IGN lamented that its experimental style was not conducive to high sales, naming it GameCube's Best Game No One Played in their 2005 awards.
 IGNs Casamassina later placed it fourth in his Top 10 Tuesday: Underrated and Underappreciated Games feature.
 Despite modest sales, Killer7s cult success prompted the development of remakes of Suda51's older Japan-only games, The Silver Case and Flower, Sun, and Rain.
 In 2007, Grasshopper Manufacture released Suda51's No More Heroes to critical and commercial success.
 In addition to an original soundtrack and comic book adaptation, Capcom published Hand in killer7, a companion book that explains the plot in more depth.
 Kinetic Underground, the company that handled the comic book, also released a number of figurines depicting characters from the game.
 Dan Smith later made a guest appearance in Suda51's 2019 game Travis Strikes Again: No More Heroes.
 The 2021 Nintendo 3DS game Gal Galaxy Pain features a laugh in homage to Heaven Smiles that can be heard during the game over screen and when hovering over the game's icon on the 3DS home menu.